itsgoingd/slim-services/README.md

 ```

 ### Custom service providers

-- you can create custom service providers simply by extending `Illuminate\Support\ServiceProvider` class and registering them with the ServiceManager
+You can create custom service providers simply by extending the `Illuminate\Support\ServiceProvider` class and registering them with the ServiceManager.

 ```php
 class MailerServiceProvider extends Illuminate\Support\ServiceProvider